 Book edit collaboration includes accepting or rejecting suggestions.

 In a perfect world, there would be no need for book editors.
 Every manuscript would soar!
 But in the real world, it’s good to have a second pair of eyes.
 Generally, I’m fortunate that authors usually turn over their manuscript and let me at it.
 Some are not interested in seeing the manuscript until I’m finished.
 Others want to see every three chapters or so.
 I use a color-coded tracker in a Word document, so every edit I make is visible.

 The author-editor relationship is based on trust and mutual respect.
-Editors provide consulting services, but the authors retain control of the project.
+Editors provide consulting services, but the authors retain control of the projects.
 They decide how they want their book presented to the world and are responsible for the content.
 They’ve paid for a level of editing, whether that be copyediting, line editing, developmental editing, or even substantive editing, but the editor does not make those final calls.
-The author decide what advice to follow and what to scrp.
+The author decides what advice to follow and what to scrap.
 Authors can override any edit at any time.

 But not always …

-If my edits are rejected by the author twice, then we move on.
-No further arguments from my end, just an acknowledgement that the author is in charge of how the manuscript rolls out.
+If my edits are rejected by the author twice, then we move on without further arguments from my end.
+I simply acknowledgement that the author is in charge of how the manuscript rolls out.
 So … the book might not be all that I personally envisioned for it, but I consider it a success if it pleases the author.
 Perhaps it’s not perfect, but the collaboration concluded with a happy client — and that counts for something!